TylerB24890/wp-theme-generator/docs/README.md

   - Open your terminal and `cd` to your theme root.
   - Run `npm run watch`

   That's it.
-Begin writing your SCSS and Javascript as instructed below and your browser will automatically refresh on changes.
-(JS changes take a couple of seconds due to their need to compile)
+Begin writing your SCSS and Javascript as instructed below and your browser will automatically refresh on changes. **When you are complete and ready to go live, run the command `npm run prod` to minify and compile all of your assets for production.***

   **NOTE:** The compiled styles are located in the `/dist/styles/` directory.
 There is no need to upload the `/src/` directory in production.
 See the Deployment section for more information.